Greater blue-eared starling: Breeding

 The greater blue-eared starling nests in holes in trees, either natural or excavated by woodpeckers or barbets.
 It will also nest inside the large stick nests of the sacred ibis or Abdim's stork.
 A nest will include three to five eggs, which are usually greenish-blue with brown or purple spots, and hatch in 13–14 days.
 The chicks leave the nest roughly 23 days after hatching.

 This species is parasitised by the great spotted cuckoo and occasionally by the greater honeyguide.

 Roosting

 The greater blue-eared starling is highly gregarious and will form large flocks, often with other starlings.
 Its roosts, in reedbed, thorn bushes, or acacia, may also be shared.

 Feeding

-Like other starlings, the greater blue-eared starling is an omnivore, taking a wide range of invertebrates seeds and berries, especially figs, but is diet is mainly insects taken from the ground.
+Like other starlings, the greater blue-eared starling is an omnivore, taking a wide range of invertebrates, seeds, and berries, especially figs, but is diet is mainly insects taken from the ground.

-It will perch on livestock, feeding on insects disturbed by the animals and occasionally removing ectoparasites.
+It will perch on livestock, feeding on insects disturbing the animals and occasionally removing ectoparasites.